 OK, the party is over.
-This middle aged, pampered, prima donna has to get back to doing the dishes after celebrating her 50th birthday.
-(And THANK YOU for all your birthday wishes.
-My “Fifty things to Remember” post received over 1100 page views!
-I feel so loved. ♥)
+This middle-aged, pampered, prima donna has to get back to doing the dishes after celebrating her 50th birthday.

 And, as life doesn't disappoint, we ran out of the dishwasher detergent.